Christoph16478/iq/iq_java.md

 ----

-**In case a package has sub packages, will it suffice to import only the main package? e.g. Does importing of com.myMainPackage.* also import com.myMainPackage.mySubPackage.*?**
+**In case a package has sub packages, will it suffice to import only the main package? e.g. Does importing of com.myMainPackage?* also import com.myMainPackage.mySubPackage?*?**

 Sub-packages won't be imported when a package is imported.
 When you import a package, all of its classes and interfaces—with the exception of those from its sub-packages—are imported.